tawsbob/require-camelcase/README.md

 # node-require-camelcase

-require all files in folder and export a object with camel case keys
+require all files in folder and export a object with camel case keys.

+- no dependency

 ## Usage